5/15/2025

 Chief Executive Officer

-All right, James Mike, with that, operator, please open up the lines for any questions.
+All right.
+Thanks, Mike.
+With that, operator, please open up the line if you have any questions.

 speaker